 About The Audio Content Fund

-The Audio Content Fund is a scheme to provide funding for the creation of original radio production in the UK.
-The ACF was part of the UK Government’s three-year Contestable Fund pilot, which ran from 2019-2022 and has now entered its evaluation stage.
+The Audio Content Fund was a pilot scheme which provided funding for the creation of original radio production in the UK.
+The ACF was part of the UK Government’s three-year Contestable Fund pilot, which ran from 2019-2022.
+You can read the fund’s independent evaluation on the Gov UK website.

 During the pilot, the fund was responsible for distributing a grant of £3.7 million which was used by independent production companies to produce distinctive, public service radio content for broadcast on commercial and community radio.

-The fund aims to support programming that is traditionally more difficult to support on a commercial basis (such as documentaries, comedy, drama, events).
+The fund aimed to support programming that is traditionally more difficult to support on a commercial basis (such as documentaries, comedy, drama, events).

 During the pilot, applications were accepted for content in a variety of formats, with all bids coming with a guarantee of broadcast on Ofcom-licensed UK radio stations.
 Applications were assessed by an independent panel of experts, and judged against an agreed set of eight evaluation criteria: